-Function Theoretical part Practical part 1 st Class Cableski Judge JC1 Written questions on how to organize and lead a competition and concerning the Cableski Technical Rules.
+Function Theoretical part Practical part 1 st Class Cableski Judge JC1 Written questions on how to organise and lead a competition and concerning the Cableski Technical Rules.
 To succeed the candidate is required to obtain 80% of the total number of points available.
-The use of the rulebook (neutral without any notes in it) is allowed. at least 4000 points and 10 2 nd Class Cableski Judge JC2 - JC2 JC2 is a 2nd Class two- event Cableski Judge Written questions concerning the candidate's knowledge of the Cableski Technical Rules.
+The use of the rulebook (neutral without any notes in it) is allowed.
+Writing trick runs, 10 passes of at least 4000 points and 10 passes of at least 5000 points in each pass.
+Each such pass with two or more errors will be counted as a failure.
+Judgments of whether or not a trick is valid or is not valid, even if the Jury disagrees, are not considered errors.
+Working during competition as an assistant of event judge at a jump measuring system.
+2 nd Class Cableski Judge JC2 - JC2 JC2 is a 2nd Class two- event Cableski Judge Written questions concerning the candidate's knowledge of the Cableski Technical Rules.
 To succeed the candidate is required to obtain 80% of the total number of points available.
 The use of the rulebook is not allowed.
-A candidate not passing the practical trick reading exam, but clearly passing the theoretical exam, may become 2nd Class two-event Cableski Judge. at least 2500 points and 10 passes of at least 3500 points in each pass.
+A candidate not passing the practical trick reading exam, but clearly passing the theoretical exam, may become 2nd Class two-event Cableski Judge.
+Writing trick runs, 10 passes of at least 2500 points and 10 passes of at least 3500 points in each pass.
 Each such pass with two or more errors will be counted as a failure.
 Judgements of whether or not a trick is valid or is not valid, even if the Jury disagrees, are not considered errors.
-Working during competition as an International Cableski Homologators HC1 HC2 Written questions concerning the homologation parts in the Cableski Technical Rules.
-A Homologation Dossier, including record applications will be completed.
+Working during competition as an assistant of event judge at a jump measuring system.
+International Cableski Homologators HC1 HC2 Written questions concerning the homologation parts in the Cableski Technical Rules.
+A Homologation Dossier, including Measurement of a slalom and jump course.
+Set up and check an officially recognized jump measurement system.

+Function Theoretical part Practical part record applications will be completed.
 To succeed the candidate is required to obtain 80% of the total number of points available.
 The use of the rulebook is not allowed.
 International Cableski Scorers SC1 Written questions concerning the calculation parts in the Cableski Technical Rules, including memorizing the commonly used trick values.
 To succeed the candidate is required to obtain 80% of the total number of points available.
 The use of the rulebook is not allowed.
-Cableski International Scorer at a homologated Cableski Competition and demonstrating his ability to carry out all Cableski International Scorer

-Function Theoretical part Practical part International Cableski Operation Officer OC1 Written questions concerning the cable operation in the Cableski Technical Rules.
+Working as an assistant Cableski International Scorer at a homologated Cableski Competition and demonstrating his ability to carry out all Cableski International Scorer functions alone.
+International Cableski Operation Officer OC1 Written questions concerning the cable operation in the Cableski Technical Rules.
 To succeed the candidate is required to obtain 80% of the total number of points available.
 The use of the rulebook is not allowed.
-Operation Officer at three Cableski Competitions, one of these outside his country.
+Work as Assistant Cableski Operation Officer at three Cableski Competitions, one of these outside his country.